BekaDeb/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Hello you

-The bash file displays the user with an alias named "hello user".
+The bash file writes "hello user" instead of user.